(All fields required)

 Lacritz LH, Barnard HD, Van Ness P, Agostini M, Diaz-Arrastia R, Cullum CM.
 Qualitative analysis of the WMS-III Logical Memory and Visual Reproduction in Temporal Lobe Epilepsy.
 Journal of Clinical and Experimental Neuropsychology.
 2004;26:521-530.

 is a clinical psychologist who researches the transition to adulthood in adolescents with autism spectrum disorders (ASD).
 Specifically, she is interested in identifying factors that may promote or impede an optimal outcome in adulthood for individuals with ASD.
-She is also developing an intervention to increase daily living skills and overall independence in adolescents with ASD.
+She is collaborating with other researchers at Cincinnati Children's on interventions and supports targeting daily living skills, employment skills, and academic skills in adolescents and young adults with ASD.

-Huerta M, Bishop S, Duncan AW, Hus V, Lord C. Application of DSM-5 criteria for autism spectrum disorder to three samples of children with DSM-IV diagnoses of pervasive developmental disorders.
+Huerta M, Bishop SL, Duncan AW, Hus V, Lord C. Application of DSM-5 criteria for autism spectrum disorder to three samples of children with DSM-IV diagnoses of pervasive developmental disorders.
 Am J Psychiatry.
-2012;169:1056-1064.
+2012 Oct;169(10):1056-64.

 Klinger LG, Williams A. Cognitive behavioral interventions for students with Asperger’s syndrome and high functioning autism.
 In MJ Mayer, R Van Acker, JE Lochman, FM Gresham (Eds).
 Cognitive Behavioral Interventions for Students with Emotional/Behavioral Disorders.
 New York: Guilford.
 2008.

 Scofield J, Williams A, Behrend D. Word learning in the absence of a speaker.
 First Language.
 2007; 27, 297-311.